Grand Rapids Emergency Dentist

 - Tooth impact and loss - Carefully rinse your tooth without removing any attached tissue.
 If possible, hold the tooth in place in the socket, or else place the tooth in milk and contact us immediately.

 - Broken Tooth - Save all pieces of the broken tooth and rinse your mouth out with warm water.
 Apply a cold compress to the area to decrease swelling and pain until we can examine the damage and restore your tooth.

 - Dental Abscess - If you find a pimple formation or swelling on your gums, rinse your mouth with salt water and immediately contact our dental office.
 If not treated promptly, abscesses can lead to more serious infections.

-- Lost Dental Filling or Dental Crown – For dental fillings and crowns, a temporary repair can be made using dental cement or sealing the hole with a piece of sugarless gum until our Grand Rapids emergency dentists can perform a permanent replacement or installation.
+- Lost Dental Filling or Dental Crown - For dental fillings and crowns, a temporary repair can be made using dental cement or sealing the hole with a piece of sugarless gum until our Grand Rapids emergency dentist can perform a permanent replacement or installation.

 - Toothache - Rinse your mouth out with warm water.
 Next, use dental floss to make sure there isn't any food or other debris causing the pain.
 If the tooth pain persists, call our office.

 - Bitten Lip or Tongue - Clean the area and apply an ice pack to reduce swelling.
 If the bleeding doesn't stop, see your dentist right away or go to a hospital emergency room.

 To learn more about request an appointment, please contact us here or call our office directly at 616.241.2659.Katie Burggraaf DDS or to